cbednarski/gosloc/README.md

-# gloc
+# gosloc

-`gloc` is a "lines of code" counter for Golang.
+`gosloc` is a "lines of code" counter for Golang.
 It produces output like this:

 ```
-$ gloc github.com/lib/pq/
+$ gosloc github.com/lib/pq/
 Scanned 40 go files in github.com/lib/pq/:
   Source lines:    5143 (75.2%)
   Comment lines:   908 (13.3%)